11 Drinking Games You Can Play with Friends Remotely

 Truth or Shots

-Let’s all take a trip down memory lane to middle school sleepovers, where Truth or Dare, alongside MASH, were mandatory.
+Let’s all take a trip down memory lane to middle school sleepovers, where Truth or Dare, alongside MASH, were mandatory games.
 But instead of being dared to go outside and moon your neighbors or prank call your crush, your only options are telling the truth or downing a shot.
 This is a dare I can get behind.

 The only real objective is to drink something every minute for an entire hour.
 It could be sips of beer, shots if you’re brave (though you’ll probably want to space those out to every 10 minutes), or—if you’re not particularly up for nursing a debilitating hangover the following day—mugs of whatever non-alcoholic drink you have on hand.
 The best part of Power Hour is scheduling out time with friends to drink and chat for an hour.
 And those sips of michelada or chilled wine are merely a bonus.